hue881/hue881.github.io/mcs/2026/hue/index.md

 - I'm a huge **cat lover**! 🐾😻
 - My favorite movie is **Jurassic Park** 🦕🦖 — dinosaurs + cool science = the best!
 - I speak two languages — English 🇺🇸 and Mandarin Chinese 🇨🇳 🌏
-- Ask me anything about AI 🤖, coding 💻, or robots 🦾 — I never run out of cool facts! 🤓

 ### 🤝 My Promise to You